adamkrogh/goodreads-dotnet/README.md

 - comment.create — Create a comment.
 - comment.list — List comments on a subject.
-- followers.create — Follow a user.
-- followers.destroy — Unfollow a user.
 - friend.confirm_recommendation — Confirm or decline a friend recommendation.
 - friend.confirm_request — Confirm or decline a friend request.
 - friend.requests — Get friend requests.